 Belt lipectomy or circumferential abdominoplasty is a highly personalized surgical procedure that differs from patient to patient due to the goals of the patient and the amount of excess skin present.
 Those patients with massive weight loss will need bigger procedures to remove their excess skin.
 This is why the cost of a belt lipectomy procedure also differs from case to case.

-The cost of the lower body lift may also be affected if any other procedures are going to be performed at the same time, like a thigh lift or liposuction.
+The cost of the lower body lift or belt lipectomy in Australia may also be affected if any other procedures are going to be performed at the same time, like a thigh lift or liposuction.
 This will be discussed with you prior to your surgery.

-The cost of the belt lipectomy procedure includes the surgeon’s fees, anaesthetic fees, and the hospital fees.
+The cost of the belt lipectomy procedure in Australia includes the surgeon’s fees, anaesthetic fees, and hospital fees.
 Hospital fees will vary depending on how many nights you stay in hospital.
-You can access our list of patient resources to find about more about the cost of belt lipectomy surgery:
+You can access our list of pricing resources to find about more about the cost of belt lipectomy surgery:

 It is important for you to keep in mind that you will need to pay for the procedure at least two weeks prior to the surgery.
 Before that, you will also need to pay a surgical booking fee of $1,000 to book the date of your surgery.
 Some, but not all patients, will have some of their costs covered by Medicare and their health Insurance.
 This is decided on an individual basis and will be discussed with you at your consultation.